 4. Devise an appropriate methodology, informed by relevant social scientific research and methodological literature, designed to address specific research questions, taking account of relevant practical, methodological and ethical issues.

 Skills for Your Professional Life (Transferable Skills)

-1. Develop written communication skills through writing and receiving feedback on module assignments.
+1. Enhanced their written communication skills through producing discursive coursework assignments.